Youth Transportation Advisory Board (YTAB)

 Who should apply to be a member of the Youth Transportation Advisory Board?

-All youth in between the ages of 14 and 18 that live in San Francisco are qualified.
+All youth in between the ages of 14 and 18 that live or go to school in San Francisco are qualified.
 No prior work experience or specific academic standing is required to apply.

 The board aims to represent the diversity of ethnicity, race, gender, class, ability, housing status, sexual orientation and geography of the youth of San Francisco.
 We are looking for youth that love their city and want to improve the lives of its diverse communities, especially those that are historically and presently marginalized.

 Youth Transportation Advisory Board members will assess and recommend SFMTA policies, programs and projects based on their experiences and impact to youth.
 If you are a youth interested in transportation, urban planning, public health, environmental policy, public education, city government and/or social justice, a seat on YTAB will provide the opportunity to explore your interests and gain professional experience while serving San Franciscans.